Business Administration Accounting

 Why study Business Administration Accounting?

-The Master of Science in Business Administration-Accounting Program (MSBA in Accounting) is a degree program which, when added to a business baccalaureate degree in Accounting or its equivalent, satisfies the education requirements to sit for the Certified Public Accountant (CPA) Examination in the State of Ohio and 45 other states, the District of Columbia, Puerto Rico and Guam with similar education requirements.
+The Master of Science in Business Administration-Accounting Program (MSBA in Accounting) is a degree program which, when added to a business bachelors degree in Accounting or its equivalent, satisfies the education requirements to sit for the Certified Public Accountant (CPA) Examination in the State of Ohio and 45 other states, the District of Columbia, Puerto Rico and Guam.
 The MSBA in Accounting Program is designed for the following types of students:

-- Students with a baccalaureate degree in accounting (30-semester graduate credits)
+- Students with a bachelors degree in accounting (30-semester graduate credits)

-- tudents with non-accounting business degrees (54-semester graduate credits)
+- Students with non-accounting business degrees (54-semester graduate credits)

 - Students with non-business degrees (55-semester graduate credits)